Holistic Treatments for Elbow Healing

 Recovery Phase: Perfect Time for Holistic Treatment

 I knew the OT office and staff all too well.
-Because of my elbow fracture, it was recommended that I attend OT three times a week and do hourly OT exercise at home.
+Because of my elbow fracture, they recommended I attend OT three times a week and do hourly OT exercise at home.

-Going through elbow rehabilitation and the toll it can take on you, it’s the perfect time to integrate holistic treatment to your conventional care.
+Going through elbow rehabilitation and the toll it can take on you, it’s the perfect time to integrate holistic treatment into your conventional care.